High expectations is the attitude that you expect the best out of students at all times. Here are 13 ways to achieve this in the classroom:

-Below are 13 examples of how you can set high expectations in the classroom.
+Below are all 13 examples of how you can set your expectations high in the classroom – with explanations!

 1. Teach about Growth Mindsets